Core

 Simulating data

-The data are always stored as a Vector{A}
+The data are stored as a Vector{A}

 A